dylanbyars/website/pages/resume/Dylan_Byars_Resume.md

 React · TypeScript · AWS · serverless · node · PostgreSQL · Redux · zsh · XState · git
 ```

-- Served as Tech Lead of a project focused on collecting complex user data associated with Social Security benefits using a custom built form library.
+- Served as Tech Lead of a project focused on collecting complex user data related to Social Security benefits using a custom built form library.
+Responsibilities included: working with product managers to identify technical requirements, transforming those technical and product requirements into actionable tickets, migrating the form library from JavaScript to TypeScript, developing the feature, and working with domain experts to test the feature.
 - Implemented an encryption key rotation service with AWS Lambda and AWS Systems Manager.
 - Authored technical documentation and scripts to make daily work easier for all engineers on the team and improve the new developer onboarding experience.